 During our Wednesday evening worship we invite all new drivers to participate in a special blessing as they reach a significant life milestone and accept the responsibility of driving.

-6th-12th graders participate in prepping for and baking fresh Thanksgiving pies for local school PTA organizations, our neighborhood, and our congregation.
+6th-12th graders participate in prepping for and baking fresh Thanksgiving pies for local school PTA organizations, our neighborhood, first responders, and our congregation.
 This huge event helps raise money for the youth ministry and often attracts youth alumni who like to drop in and help out!

 This weekend retreat is for families and takes place at Camp Chrysalis in Kerrville.
 Families spend the weekend in worship, prayer, fellowship, and special activities with the purpose of preparing for the Advent season.
 Registration begins in October.

 At this event, families prepare for the coming of Christmas by making Chrismons, singing carol karaoke, and other fun Advent crafts and activities.

 A weekend retreat for families of ALL ages and stages held at Camp Allen in Navasota.
 This retreat is co-led by Deacon Bri (CYF) and Deacon Kelly (AFF).
 This retreat is designed to deepen family relationships in a fun and relaxed atmosphere.
 Registration begins in the fall.

 Weekend retreat for 9th-12th graders held at various places.
 This retreat is designed to deepen the relationships of our Youth students as they move through their faith discovery and begin to face more challenging topics.
 Registration begins in January.